 5. Free Spaces : utilise purpose designed working spaces

-I cannot afford my own rented office and it doesn’t really suit my business model to have one.
+It doesn’t really suit my business model to have a private office.
 However I do feel the benefit of working in a purpose designed business environment.
 I use a few different services of which I’ve given a brief overview below.
 They’re mainly for UK based entrepreneurs, but it’s worth checking wherever you’re based to see if there’s a similar thing in your area!

 In Manchester we’ve got Ziferblat, which is a pay-per-minute work-based lounge area with lots of tables, sofas and even some meeting rooms.
 Food and drink are free and you can build up a free hour with their loyalty card.

 They’re quite big now with venues in the UK and Europe so it’s worth checking to see if there’s one in your area.
-Whilst I can’t afford to do this everyday (those minutes add up!) it’s great for a relaxing space.
+Whilst it’s probably not sustainable to do this everyday (those minutes add up!) it’s great for a relaxing space.
 And often you’re with other creatives working on their business which can be rather inspiring 🙂

 Google Digital Garage